skranz/shinyEvents/README.md

   setUI("exUI", ui)
 })

 viewApp(app)
 ```

 When we press `btn1`, we generate some custom HTML table from pure HTML code, not using any specific shiny widget.
 The dynamically generated simpleButton `btn2` uses the argument `form.sel=".ans-input"`.
-This is a <a href="https://www.w3schools.com/cssref/css_selectors.asp">CSS selector</a> and specifies that the values of all inputs with class `ans-input` shall be passed in the variable `formValues` to the buttonHandler of `btn2`.
+This is a <a href="https://www.w3schools.com/cssref/css_selectors.asp">CSS selector</a> and specifies that the values of all inputs with class `ans-input` shall be passed in the variable `formValues` to the button handler of `btn2`.

 Note that the button handler for `btn1` is defined before the app runs, while the button handler for `btn2` is dynamically created during runtime. `shinyEvents` is designed to allow both.
 There is a difference in so far that all handlers that will be generated before the app starts will be available in every instance of the app.
 In contrast, handlers that will be added dynamically will only be available for the specific instance of the app, in which the handler was generated.